Who is eligible?

 Which vaccine should I get?

 You will be able to see which type of vaccine you are getting before you complete the sign-up process, but local, state and federal health officials have discouraged vaccine shopping.
-Currently, however, Massachusetts has paused delivery of the one-shot Johnson & Johnson vaccine, on guidance from the federal government.

 What if I can’t get to a site?